3dsimo/3dsimo_kit/FW/3DsimoKit_Freemode/README.md

 - ⚠️ WARNING: "LOW" or "OFF!" does not indicate that the nozzle IS cold.
 It needs some time to cool down, even if LOW is diplayed.
 - [The temperature measurement can't go below 153°C on an unmodified 3Dsimo Kit](https://github.com/3dsimo/3dsimo_kit/issues/4).
 - Freemode will start in OFF mode.
 Extruding is prevented and the pen tries to cool down to target 0°C.
 - Increasing the Temperature one step with the UP button will directly set 155°C as target temperature and the pen heats up.
-If the pen reaches 155°C and more, it will display the actual temperature (might take a while).
+If the pen reaches 155°C and more, it will display the actual temperature (might take a moment).
 - In reverse: Going one step DOWN from 155°C target temperature will set 0°C as next target.
 The heater will turn OFF.
 As soon as the actual, measured temperature falls below 155°C it will diplay "LOW". ⚠️ TAKE CARE!!
 154°C is still pretty hot to the touch!
-Colling down takes a while, too.
+Cooling down takes a while, too.

 #### Left-handed use:
 - It is easy to change the code to left-hand mode.
 Just follow those lines: